-You can check in our app how much you can still withdraw for free.
+To check how much you can still withdraw for free, and when you can withdraw for free again:

 Keep in mind that you can't check your balance at ATMs yet — but the TransferWise app will always show it.